Duncan124/printf/README.md

-This is a printf project made up of a team.
+This is a team printf project.